bytedance/g3/g3proxy/doc/configuration/servers/http_rproxy.rst

 **optional**, **type**: :ref:`http server id <conf_value_http_server_id>`

 Set the server id.
-If set, the header *X-BD-Remote-Connection-Info* will be added to response.
+If set, the header *X-BD-Remote-Connection-Info* will be added to response, and it will also be used in the *Via* header added to request.

 **default**: not set